hyphanet/website/content/pages/help.md

 be a problem on a cheap or shared connection.
 And of course running it at work could get you into trouble too, unless it's for work purposes!

-### What about copyright?

-There are some excellent thoughts on this subject on the [Philosophy]( about.html#philosophy) page.
-Specific copyright-related laws may be a problem, please read [Is Hyphanet legal?](#is-freenet-legal) and [Is Hyphanet blocked by national firewalls?](#is-freenet-blocked-by-national-firewalls).

 ### What about child porn, offensive content or terrorism?

 While most people wish that child pornography and terrorism did not exist,